Frequently Asked Questions

 are available through these non-survey methodologies.
 However, on an annual basis, limited demographic and economic characteristic detail tabulated directly from the CPS for

-census regions and divisions, the states and the District of Columbia, and a handful of large metropolitan areas, metropolitan division, and cities are published in the
+census regions and divisions and the 50 states and the District of Columbia are published in the Geographic Profile of

 What is the "Handbook" method?